SAP-archive/cloud-cap-nodejs-codejam/exercises/05/readme.md

   country  : Country;
 }
 ```
-@DJ do you think we should compress these steps into one?
-I'd feel fooled to you were telling me to change the same 4 lines in 3 consequitive steps.

 Note the difference in capitalization here.
 The property name is `country` which is described by the type `Country`.